taszap/gitbook-workshop/user-manual.md

 There is currently no way to apply different weights to different image prompts.
 This will be addressed in the future.
 {% endhint %}

-#### Is there a way to edit my images with Midjourney?
+#### Is there a way to edit my images with madjourney?

-Image Prompting is _not_ the same as building on top of (or "initializing" from) a starting input image as you may see in other generation tools.
-Midjourney does not currently offer the ability to use a starting image, due to concerns about community public content.
+Image Prompting is _not_ the same as building on top of (or "initializing" from) a starting input image as you may see in other generation tools. madjourney does not currently offer the ability to use a starting image, due to concerns about community public content.
 Instead, we let you use an image as inspiration, usually with text, to guide the generation.

 ### Advanced Text Weights